 One of the most frequently asked questions we encounter is if agency nursing is the right career path or not.
-There are many things to consider whether you are planning to move to a casual roster or supplement your primary income with on-demand nursing (also called agency nursing, or known as casual nursing).
+Regardless of whether you’re planning to move to a more flexible nursing schedule or pick up additional shifts through an agency, there are many things you need to think about.

 Can you work in unfamiliar settings and face the fear of the unknown?
-Do you prefer stability and routine or do you thrive in challenging and different nursing environments?
+Do you prefer stability and routine or thrive in challenging and different nursing environments?

 The benefits of agency nursing are numerous, but it’s not right for everyone.
 Like all life experiences, there are always challenges, advantages and disadvantages.
 So, is agency nursing right for you?
 Read on to explore agency nursing and see if it is the right fit for you.